Payadel/pre-commit-hooks/README.md

 #### Built With

-`run_scripts` hook is compatible with Python 3.8 and later versions.
+`run-scripts` hook is compatible with Python 3.8 and later versions.

 ### Getting Started

 #### Usage

-To use `run_scripts` hook in your project, you need to:
+To use `run-scripts` hook in your project, you need to:

 1. Install [pre-commit](https://pre-commit.com/) framework on your system.
 You can do this by running `pip install pre-commit`.